LukeMathWalker/pavex/docs/getting_started/quickstart/routing.md

 --8<-- "doc_examples/quickstart/02-route_def.snap"

-The body of the `greet` handler is stubbed out with `todo!()` for now, but we'll fix that soon enough.
+The body of the `GET /api/greet/:name` handler is stubbed out with `todo!()` for now, but we'll fix that soon enough.
 Let's register the new route with the [`Blueprint`][Blueprint] in the meantime:

 --8<-- "doc_examples/quickstart/02-register_new_route.snap"